Problems, Safety, and Best Practise

 Workarounds:

-• Add a placeholder file called .gitkeep inside the directory.
+• Create a “hidden” placeholder file called .gitkeep inside the directory.

 • Make sure every directory contains at least one meaningful file.